History

 Semester credits: 4.

-HIST 232 Histories of Indigenous Peoples of North America (Turtle Island)
+HIST 232 Histories of Indigenous Peoples in North America (Turtle Island)

 Content: Introduction to the study of the histories of Indigenous peoples in North America.
 Through a combination of critical reading, writing, collaboration, and discussion, we will analyze primary and secondary sources to explore the many communities, places, experiences, events, and ideas that have shaped the lives of diverse Indigenous peoples and societies and their encounters with one another, Europeans, and people of African descent, from the precontact periods to the present day.